Electrical Flows over Spanning Trees

-For any pair of vertices $u$ and $v$, let $\chi_{uv} \in \mathbb{R}^{n}$ be a vector with a $-1$ in the coordinate corresponding to $u$, a 1 in the coordinate corresponding to $v$, and all other coordinates equal to 0.
-The \emph{effective} resistance between a pair of vertices $u,v$ is defined as

-In other words, it is the energy of sending \emph{one} unit of electrical flow from $u$ to $v$.

-For any edge $e = (u,v)$, it is well known that $\Reff(e) \leq r_e$, where equality holds if and only if $e$ forms the only path between $u$ and $v$ (see for example Theorem D in \cite{Klein_1993}).
-Intuitively, if $\Reff(e) = r_e$, then, upon sending one unit of electrical flow between the endpoints of $e$, all that flow goes through $e$, which implies that $e$ is \emph{bridge} since otherwise we could otherwise reroute some of the flow through another $u-v$ path and decrease the effective resistance, which would contradict the optimality of the electrical flow.

-\sg{While the above notation suffices for our purposes, for more background on electrical flows, we refer the reader to comprehensive book chapters in \cite{williamson2019network} and \cite{lyons_2017}.
+In what follows, we will invert the Laplacian \sg{matrix} using the Moore-Penrose pseudoinverse denoted by $L^\dagger$; in which case $L L^\dagger$ is a projection matrix that projects onto the span of the columns of $L$, which we denote by $\mathrm{im}(L)$.
+Let $b \in \mathbb{R}^n$ be the feasible node-demand vector.
+The optimality conditions of the \sg{flow relaxation problem} imply the existence of a vector of potentials on the nodes (dual variables) $\phi \in \mathbb{R}^n$ such that $\phi = L^\dagger b $ (this is well-defined since $\mathbf{1}^T b = 0$) and the optimal electrical flow $f = CB^T\phi$.
+Using these facts, one can show that the optimal energy $\E(f) = R^TfR = \phi^T L \phi = b^T \phi = b^T L^\dagger b$.
+For any pair of vertices $u,v$ the effective resistance $\Reff(u,v)$ is the energy of sending \emph{one} unit of electrical flow from $u$ to $v$.
+In particular, for any vertex $u \in V$, if we let $\mathbbm{1}_u \in \mathbb{R}^{n}$ be the characteristic vector of $u$, then $\Reff(u,v) = \chi_{uv}^T L^\dagger\chi_{uv}$, where $\chi_{uv} = \mathbbm{1}_v - \mathbbm{1}_u$ and can be thought of as the demand vector in this case. \sg{While the above notation suffices for our purposes, for more background on electrical flows, we refer the reader to \cite{williamson2019network} and \cite{lyons_2017}.
 We next discuss our novel randomized iterative edge-deletion algorithm, {\sc{RIDe}}, that rounds a fractional point (i.e., minimum energy flow, relaxing the support constraint in \eqref{eq:p1}) in the flow polytope, while maintaining a provable increase in the energy.}